Troubleshooting

 You now have these options:

-• In the Actions pane, click Remove to remove the unused object from CDO.
+• In the Actions pane, click Remove to remove the unused object from Security Cloud Control.

 • In the Issues pane, click Ignore.
-If you ignore an object, CDO will stop displaying it among the results of unused objects objects.
+If you ignore an object, Security Cloud Control will stop displaying it among the results of unused objects objects.

 Step 5